warrendeleon/rn-warrendeleon/docs/planning/tasks/TASK-086-unit-tests-work-experience-redux.md

 ## Context

-Create comprehensive unit tests for the work experience Redux slice, including actions, reducers, async thunks, and memoized selectors.
+Create full unit tests for the work experience Redux slice, including actions, reducers, async thunks, and memoized selectors.
 Tests should achieve 100% coverage on all Redux logic to ensure reliability and prevent regressions.

 ## Technical Details